barrel/shopify-vite/CONTRIBUTING.md

 ## Making sure your changes pass all tests

 Some automated checks run on GitHub Actions when a pull request is created.
-You can run those checks locally to ensure that your changes will not break the CI build.
+You can run those checks locally to ensure that your changes will not break the CI build

 ### 1. Check the code for TypeScript style violations